nudge-now/sdk-android/README.eng.md

 ### Timeout Interval

-You can set a timeout interval for AD request.
-If AD is not loaded within this time interval, AD won't be displayed to users and SDK will return the control to your app.
+You can set a timeout interval for content request.
+If content is not loaded within this time interval, Content won't be displayed to users and SDK will return the control to your app.

 Default is 5 seconds and you can set from 1 seconds to 5 seconds.